divikjuneja17/30-Days-Of-JavaScript/readMe.md

 </html>
 ```

-_Your main.js file should be below all other scripts_.
+_Your main.js file should be below all other scripts as it will override all other above scripts_.
 It is very important to remember this.

 ## Introduction to Data types